Iseost/Iseost.github.io/README.md

 - A visitor can view a terms and conditions page showing the museum's terms and conditions.

+## Build with

+The page is build with pure HTML and CSS

 ## Installing
 Clone the repo: